psi1703/otp-relay-pi-os/docs/help/01-new-user-onboarding.md

 12. Once VPN access is approved and closed, send the access-grant email to RTA IT Support.
 13. Download and install the RTA VPN.

-## Images

-- Optional: add a workflow / sequence image from the original guide.
-- Store screenshots in `docs/help/assets/`.

 ## Process overview image